Introduction

 4. Create a new R notebook and execute some basic R code to ensure everything works correctly.
 You can also try importing and using R packages to verify they are accessible within the Jupyter Notebook.

 By following these steps, you can easily add R support to Jupyter Notebook and take advantage of the power and simplicity of notebooks for your R-based data analysis projects.
-With R in Jupyter Notebook, you can seamlessly integrate code, visualizations, and explanatory text, leverage the vast ecosystem of R packages, and collaborate with others to enhance the reproducibility and transparency of your work.
+With R in Jupyter Notebook, you can seamlessly integrate code, visualizations, and explanatory text, use the large ecosystem of R packages, and collaborate with others to enhance the reproducibility and transparency of your work.

 Conclusion